 The danger of Fentanyl

-Fentanyl is largely responsible for the rise in drug overdose deaths in the US.
+What are the dangers of Fentanyl?
+Fentanyl is largely responsible for the rise in drug overdose Opioid deaths in the US.
 Because the drug is so potent, it can have a much more serious reaction than heroin or other opioids, even with a smaller dose.
-Worse yet, in street use the drug is often included in a “cocktail” of other drugs, either in attempt to get multiple “highs” or as way to fortify the effects of other drugs.
+Worse yet, in street use the drug is often included in a “cocktail” of other drugs, such as Fentanyl and Heroin, either in attempt to get multiple “highs” or as way to fortify the effects of other drugs.
 This cocktail use of Fentanyl is partly assumed to be the reason behind the 2016 death of musician and entertainer, Prince.
 The National Institute on Drug Abuse reported that “In 2017, 59.8 percent of opioid-related deaths involved Fentanyl.”

 Withdrawal from Fentanyl